 Keep these in mind as we go through the top picks.

 Kvistly is not your typical flashcard site.
 It's built around live, interactive quizzes.
-And it uses AI to make creating them ridiculously fast.
+It uses AI to make creating them ridiculously fast.

 What really sets it apart is the risk mechanics feature.
 Players bet on their own confidence when answering, which pushes active thinking, not just guessing.
 This makes it a stronger learning tool, not just a fun one.